knordman/getflags/README.md

 ## Usage

-The module exports one function that takes as arguments the `argv` array (`splice` from 2 to only include the program arguments), and a configuration of recognized flags.
+The module exports a function that takes as arguments the `argv` array (`splice` from 2 to only include the program arguments), and a configuration of recognized flags.
 When a false flag is detected (not recognized or given a value when not expected and vice versa) an